 As with the TRR PGP, the Funks PGP would require a substation to provide electricity to the Funks PGP facilities.
 This substation would connect to either existing WAPA or PG&E lines.
 The substation would be located west of Funks Reservoir in the footprint of the Funks PGP and would encompass approximately 3 acres.
 The Funks electrical substation would be similar to the TRR electrical substation; it would be approximately 460 feet long by 300 feet wide if connected to PG&E lines and would be 300 feet long by 240 feet wide if connected to WAPA lines.
-There is no difference between the Funks substation and the TRR substation.
 The substation would be designed to accommodate the total pumping power requirements (import) or total generation requirements (export).